 Repeat with remaining dough.
 You can stuff pita pockets with so many things, including hummus and veggies, scrambled eggs, chicken or egg salad.
 They are best eaten right away, but they also freeze well.
 Warm a single frozen pita in the microwave, on a paper towel, 10-15 seconds on each side, for a fresh-out-of-the-oven taste and texture.

 It’s true.
 I don’t know why this happens.
 I almost always get that magical pocket that enables me to stuff the pita bread:

-But once in while I just don’t.
+But once in awhile I just don’t.
 They usually puff dramatically during the last minute of baking.
 If it hasn’t happened after 5 minutes, it probably won’t happen, so you’d better remove the pita rounds from the oven rather than risk drying them out.
 But worry not: if you don’t get a pocket, just use them as flatbread.
 They are still delicious!

-To make without a bread machine:
+To make pita bread without a bread machine:

 I used to make homemade pita bread before I bought my bread machine.
 These pitas are excellent too, although not as soft as the ones I make in my bread machine.
 I got this recipe from my mother in law, who still makes these wonderful pitas for us whenever she visits, to the delight of my daughters.

 0.5 cup warm water + 1.5 cups warm water